Should you trust your intuition and gut feelings or not?

 Furthermore, emotions are energy.
 They are wavering.
 They change from moment to moment.
 They come and go.
 They are like guests.
 They visit us only once in a while, while intuition is always there and clear about its choices.

-How to Trust Your Intuition and Develop It?
+How to Trust Your Intuition and Listen to Your Gut Feelings

 We have a gut feeling but that doesn’t mean we would trust and listen to it.
 Usually, our mind gets in the way and cloud our vision.
 I know it first hand when I dealt with depression last September.